ShwetaJadhav12/ShwetaJadhav12/README.md

 # Hi there 👋, I'm Shweta Jadhav

-I’m a passionate developer with a love for building real-world solutions using **Java, Kotlin, Python**, and **modern Android development**.
+I’m a Computer Engineering student with a love for building real-world solutions using **Java, Kotlin, Python**, and **modern Android development**.
 Currently focused on **Jetpack Compose, Room DB**, and backend integrations using **Firebase**.
 I enjoy solving problems, designing smooth UIs, and learning new tech!

 ---